xRollingRoyceX/yesNoThinking/README.md

 I'm trying to ask see how human thinking works with a logical person, and illogical person, and what happens when a person lies to themselves to stop an agreement between the two.
 It's a rough way to explain it.
 As I'm always getting into arguments with people about evolution and the such, I wanted to see the logical thought pattern involved.

-"the proposed question" is what the two people are being asked in the CODE. hardwired beliefs as, are in real life. it is a proposed thought experiment, based on a real life interaction between two people, who both have a deep seeded truth. one of these people changes their mind to agree. is the use of Boolean values done correctly , is an example of what i want to know if i did right.
+"the proposed question" is what the two people are being asked in the CODE. hardwired beliefs as, are in real life. it is a proposed thought experiment, based on a real life interaction between two people, who both have a deep seeded truth. one of these people changes their mind to agree.

 Can you please tell me how bad it is, or how good it is? the code is complete and works EXACTLY as i want it too, just want to know for example, if i used boolean values correctly.